s-onecoin/cordapp-template/README.md

 ## Using the Example RPC client

-The `ExampleClientRPC.kt` file is a simple utility which uses the client RPC library to connect to a node and log the 'placed' purchase orders.
+The `ExampleClientRPC.java` file is a simple utility which uses the client RPC library to connect to a node and log the 'placed' purchase orders.
 It will log any existing purchase orders and listen for any future purchase orders.
 To build the client use the following gradle task: